AustinA/Team0/Readme.md

 ##  PretrainedKittiObjectsDetectionExample

-Uses the pretrained RCNN model (graph) on the KITTI dataset from Tensor Flow's model zoo to read in images, and output those images with bounding boxes around the identified objects.
+Uses pretrained TensorFlow models and labels to detect objects in stationary images, and outputs a corresponding label and certainty to the image.

-For this project to work, download the KITTI trained RCNN model (graph), and unzip its content into the faster_rcnn_resnet101_kitti_2018_01_28 folder.
+For this project to work, download a frozen pre-trained model model (graph), and unzip its content.
-The content should include a saved_model folder, checkpoint, frozen_inference_graph.pb, some .ckpt.in and .ckpt.m files, and pipeline.config.
-Alternatively, the MODEL_NAME variable in main.py can be modified to point to the desired directory of the frozen graph.
+Modify the appropriate constants at the top of main.py

 Link to the RNN KITTI trained model (graph): http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet101_kitti_2018_01_28.tar.gz